google/deepvariant/docs/deepvariant-details-training-data.md

 <a name="vfootnote8">(8)</a>: In v1.0, PacBio training data contains training
 examples with haplotag sorted images and unsorted images.

+<a name="vfootnote9">(9)</a>: In v1.1, we exclude HG003 from training.
+And we
+use all NIST truth confident regions for HG001-HG007 (except for HG003) for training.
+We've always excluded chr20-22 from training.

 ## WGS training data: